 The curing hardens the outer layer of squash and repairs any damage or cuts during the harvest process, which prevents it from getting rotten.

 Once you cure the butternut squash, store it in a cool, well-ventilated location.
 The temperature should not exceed over 50-degree Fahrenheit.
 Don’t save it with other fruits as fruits release ethylene gas which affects the storage life of butternut squash.

-With proper care and storing facility, you can store butternut squash for 3 to 4 months.
+With proper care and storage facility, you can store butternut squash for 3 to 4 months.
 When storing squash, place it on a wooden shelf or rack rather than on the ground.
-This prevents it from getting cold or get damaged by any rodents or insects.
+This prevents it from getting cold or getting damaged by any rodents or insects.

 It’s essential to know when to harvest the butternut squash to get the sweet delicious food for your family and yourself.
 Be aware not to pick it when it’s not fully ripe.

 It not only reduces the squash flavor to become bland but also lowers the time you can store it.

 Look for the above indicators such as color, texture, hardness, and weight of the butternut squash to decide if it’s ready to be harvested.
 Once harvested, cure it properly so you can store it longer.